 Also, not all bedding needs to be washed as frequently as other bedding.
 In this guide, we’ll tell you how to properly clean and dry your bedding so you can enjoy your comfortable bedding for many years.

 Cotton sheets are thankfully very easy to care for.
 Nothing feels as amazing as crawling into a fresh set of bed sheets for a good night’s sleep.
 While sheets are easy to care for, it’s good to keep a few tips in mind when washing and drying.
 Because cotton sheets absorb your body’s oil, sweat, and germs, it is good to wash your sheets and pillowcases at least every two weeks.
 We recommend washing your sheets once a week for maximum comfort and cleanliness.
-As always, check care instructions on your sheets before washing.
+As always, check the care instructions on your sheets before washing.

 It may seem logical to wash your cotton and flannel sheets on very high heat but you should only do this for very soiled sheets.
 For your standard wash, it’s best to use warm water to avoid shrinking and fading your sheets over time.
 Hot water can also damage high-quality cotton fibers and cause them to deteriorate.
 Always check for stains and apply stain remover before washing.